krizdingus/gb-rom-database-bot/README.md

 ### 1. Double-down on Chat-First Magic

 - **Natural-Language Queries**
-  Let the bot understand "Hey, show me all Color-only Zelda games" without forcing people to remember flags and colons.
+  I'll make the bot understand "Hey, show me all Color-only Zelda games" without forcing people to remember flags and colons.
 - **Interactive Filter Prompts**
-  After `/dmgdb query Mario`, follow up with "Found 12 hits—wanna narrow by region, mapper, or features?" and let them click buttons instead of googling.
+  After `/dmgdb query Mario`, I'll follow up with "Found 12 hits—wanna narrow by region, mapper, or features?" and let them click buttons instead of googling.
 - **Saved Searches & Watchlists**
   - `/dmgdb save favorites` to stash your go-to filters.
   - `/dmgdb watch Pokémon` so the bot DM's you whenever something new sneaks into the database.